-1948, there was no shortage or rationing and regulation, as the Labor
+In 1948, there was no shortage of rationing and regulations, as the

-Calwell, was staunchly supporting our White Australia Policy.
-Would he allow just five select migrants per year from each
+Calwell, was staunchly supporting our White Australia Policy, though he was generously prepared to allow five coloured immigrants

 In 1958, the Catholic Church bought a big city pub and raffled it;